Simonko912/Inteli-Brain-AI/README.md

 # Inteli-Brain-AI
-In develop you can add more questions and answers in iknow.txt More info here:
+In develop!Install installer or Inteli Brain AI.jar and iknow.txt (files need to bein same folder)you can add more questions and answers in iknow.txt More info here:

        INTELI BRAIN AI
    If you press button Cancel the program will turn off but java will stay on!